Ragura/dinkcreference/docs/guide/variables.md

 # Variables

 A variable is a word that stores a number.
 This word must always start with an ampersand `&` symbol.
 The number must be in the range −2,147,483,648 to +2,147,483,647.
 There is a limit of 249 concurrent local and global variables active at any one time.
+The name length of a variable is limited to 19 characters, including the `&`.

 <VersionInfo yedink="0.95+">The concurrent local and global variable limit is 500</VersionInfo>